ngs-mstb/micgent/README.md

 In your Web browser, open the URL `localhost:8080`.
 If you started the container on a remote machine, replace `localhost` in the URL with the DNS name of that machine.
 You can also use a different port instead of `8080` both in the `docker run` command and in the URL.
 The recommended Web browser is Chrome, Firefox or other standards-complying browser.

-**Note Windows 10 Home Edition**: If you are running Docker locally on Windows 10 Home Edition, you are probably using the implementation called Docker Toolbox (a.k.a. `docker-machine`).
+**Note on Windows 10 Home Edition**: If you are running Docker locally on Windows 10 Home Edition, you are probably using the implementation called Docker Toolbox (a.k.a. `docker-machine`).
 In that case, the Docker VM would be accessible at the address different from the